 One important role of Palmitic acid is its contribution to the skin’s lipid barrier.
 This fatty acid helps the skin defend against allergens, bacteria, and irritants.
 However, as we age, the production of Palmitic acid and other essential esters necessary for maintaining healthy skin gradually declines.
 This can lead to a compromised lipid barrier and increased vulnerability to external stressors.

 In summary, Palmitic acid plays a vital role in keeping the skin soft and supple.
 It forms a protective layer that locks in moisture and contributes to a youthful appearance.
 However, as we age, the production of Palmitic acid decreases, emphasizing the importance of skincare routines and products that support the skin’s natural lipid barrier.

 Ricinoleic Fatty Acid

-In soap Ricinoleic acid creates a hard bar of conditioning soap.
-Moisturizing the skin by acting as a humectant, drawing moisture from the air.
-Additionally, its viscosity helps to stabilize lather and assists oils high in myristic and lauric fatty acids to create more stable large bubbles.
+In soap making, the inclusion of Ricinoleic acid creates a solid and conditioning bar.
+It acts as a humectant, drawing moisture from the air to keep the skin moisturized.
+Moreover, its viscosity helps stabilize lather and enhances the performance of oils high in myristic and lauric fatty acids, resulting in more stable and abundant bubbles.